 However, the negative effects of Avocado consumption can differ from person to person.
 So, some may not even develop the problems at all.

 If you have a sensitive stomach, it would be better to avoid Avocados for good.

 Avocado contains a lot of fiber, which is healthy for you, but do not try eating one when you have an upset stomach.

 They contain some insoluble fiber that can increase your problems when fighting diarrhea.

 Individuals with a low tolerance for fiber consumption may have symptoms such as gastrointestinal (GI) blockage, diarrhea, and gas or bloat.

-Don’t be startled just by reading the title.
-Warfarin is a medication used to treat or prevent blood clots from forming in your body.
+If you are a patient currently prescribed Warfarin medicine, a medication used to treat or prevent blood clots from forming in your body, refrain from eating Avocado.

 3. Latex Allergy

-Latex is a milky, white fluid usually found in plants, and they are generally used to make rubbers due to their strange properties.
+Latex is a milky, white fluid usually found in plants, and they are generally used to make rubbers due to its strange properties.

-Common symptoms of latex allergy caused by Avocado include itchy eyes, wheezing, tingling in the mouth, and a stuffy nose.
+Common latex allergy symptoms caused by Avocado include itchy eyes, wheezing, tingling in the mouth, and a stuffy nose.